RhysPollardDevelopment/Fullstack-milestone/README.md

 * Profile page for updating details.
 * Email verification/confirmation.

-Other features are considered stretch goals or future goals should the website continue to be developed and can be found in the [features](#Features) section.
+Other features are considered future goals should the website continue to be developed and can be found in the [features](#Features) section.

 ### Structure Plane
 The structure for this site was chosen around each ap containing as much likewise information and views as was necessary, therefore each app often contains multiple models and instances of data.

 Django was required as the framework language, PostgresSQL was used for the deployed database on Heroku.

-The main app was split into the following apps:
+The main app was split into the following models, with invoice and recipes only loosely being connected by their dates:
 ![alt text](https://github.com/RhysPollardDevelopment/Fullstack-milestone/blob/master/readmedocs/drawSQL-export-2021-06-16_15_51.png "Entity relationship Diagram")

-* CustomerService:
+* **CustomerService**:
 Used to control manage views for pages regarding information about the company to customers or communication from customers.

-* Products app:
+* **Products app**:
 Displays example products from pseudo-companies and manages all CRUD operations in relation to product instances in model.
-..* Products Model
+Products Model

         product_code = models.CharField(
             max_length=36, default=uuid.uuid4, editable=False